-FINANCIAL HIGHLIGHTS Our financial statements provide these insights into the results of this year's operations:
+Our financial statements provide these insights into the results of this year's operations:

-The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$2,602 thousand (net assets).
-Of this amount, \$2,091 thousand (unrestricted net assets) may be used to meet the government's ongoing obligations to citizens and creditors
+The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$2,861 thousand (net position).
+Of this amount, \$2,250 thousand (unrestricted net position) may be used to meet the government's ongoing obligations to citizens and creditors.

-The District's revenue received from claims for the year ended December 31, 2011 was \$697 thousand; there was a increase of \$40 thousand from the revenue received for claims of \$657 thousand in 2010.
+The District's revenue received from claims for the year ended December 31, 2012 was \$696 thousand; there was a decrease of \$1 thousand from the revenue received for claims of \$697 thousand in 2011.
 From year to year several variables may affect the claims revenues in either a positive or negative manner.
 Claims may be paid or denied for payment due to the nature of each call or run referred to as medical necessity.
 If a patient has insurance or not has a tremendous influence at times as West Carroll residents are not billed if they have no insurance but all insurance companies are billed.
 Adjustments to charges are made from time to time to compensate for increases in medical supplies, fuel and other operating costs as well as changes in reimbursement rates that are received.
 The total number of claims or runs per year affects both by increasing or decreasing expenditures and revenues.
-The most significant variable in 2011 was the increase of claims revenue and a decrease in the total number of runs or claims from 1,628 in year 2010 to 1,581 in the year 2011.

-The District's total expenses for the year ended December 31, 2011 was \$1,213 thousand; this is an increase of \$42 thousand from the expenses of \$1,171 thousand in 2010.
+The District's total expenses for the year ended December 31, 2012 was \$1,243 thousand; this is an increase of \$30 thousand from the expenses of \$1,213 thousand in 2011.
 Spending adjustments are normally made throughout a fiscal year or planned from one year to another to compensate for specific needs of the business.